 Watch this isn’t increasing as that’s an early sign of cashflow difficulties.

-In this article Balance Sheet Analysis Using KPIs is a great entry point to start looking at these financial KPIs periodically.
+This article Balance Sheet Analysis Using KPIs is a great entry point to start looking at these financial KPIs periodically.

 Financial KPIs for Payroll

 Wages often form a large business expenditure.
 To keep an eye on this outgoing spending, set up some Financial KPIs that will give you an overview.

 Also known as Wages to Turnover Ratio.
 This is a built-in KPI in Calxa but you can modify the Wages account group.
 You might, for example, want to include annual leave accruals, overtime or other accounts.

 Cost of Payroll Per Employee